Finding My Alonetude

 Photo Credit: Amy Tucker, January 2026

-Nineteenth-century psychologist Pierre Janet, as cited in van der Kolk (2014), observed that “traumatic stress is an illness of not being able to be fully alive in the present” (p.
-314).
+Nineteenth-century psychologist Pierre Janet, as cited in van der Kolk (2014), observed that traumatic stress is fundamentally an inability to inhabit the present fully, a condition that traps the person in past events even when the original threat has long since ended (as cited in van der Kolk, 2014).
 This resonates deeply.
 For years, I have been present only for performance.
 I have been performing presence while my attention remained split, part of me always monitoring for danger, calculating risks, managing impressions.

 Performance, in the sociological sense developed by Erving Goffman (1959), refers to the way we present ourselves to others in social situations.
 Goffman argued that social life is like a stage, where we play roles and manage the impressions we create.
 This is entirely human.
 It is simply how social interaction works.
 But for precarious workers, the stakes of performance are particularly high.
 We perform competence, enthusiasm, and wellness because our livelihoods depend on it.
 We cannot afford to let the mask slip.

-My goal for this residency is to move from performance to presence.
-I want to practice being with myself without an audience.
+My goal for this time by the sea is to move from performance to presence.
+I want to practise being with myself without an audience.
 I want to discover what it feels like to be free from the tether of my productivity.

 This is unfamiliar territory.
 I have spent so many years being available to others that I have become profoundly unavailable to myself.
 I have lost the thread of my own wanting, my own needing, my own feeling.
 These are things I need to relearn.

-Psychoanalyst Christopher Bollas (2017) introduced the concept of the unthought known.
+Psychoanalyst Christopher Bollas (2017) introduced the concept of what we hold in our bodies before we have words for it.
 This phrase describes knowledge we hold in our bodies and our being, still waiting to be articulated in conscious thought.
 It is what we know without knowing that we know it.

-I carry a great deal of unthought known.
+I carry a great deal of what we hold in our bodies before we have words for it.
 My body holds knowledge about precarity that I have never fully articulated.
 It knows things about survival, about adaptation, about the cost of endurance.
 This knowledge has been waiting for words to catch up.

-Bollas (2017) suggests that the unthought known often emerges in moments of stillness, when we stop the busyness that usually keeps it submerged.
-This is another reason for this residency.
+Bollas (2017) suggests that what we hold in our bodies before we have words for it often emerges in moments of stillness, when we stop the busyness that usually keeps it submerged.
+This is another reason for this time by the sea.
 I need to be still long enough for what I know to become thinkable.

 Alonetude: The Concept Takes Root